 The Paper: Parchment, but not vellum (calfskin)

 The Aberdeen Bestiary (Aberdeen University Library, Univ Lib.
 MS 24)[i] is a 12th century English illuminated manuscript bestiary.
 It was first listed in 1542 in the inventory of the Old Royal Library at the Palace of Westminster in 1542.
 (See Aberdeen, History.)
 It was made on parchment (parchemin), which means that the paper used by the artists and scribes was probably sheepskin or goatskin.
 Although calfskin is called parchment, vellum (calfskin) is the superior parchment, and when vellum is used, the paper is called vellum.
-This does not diminish the quality of the Aberdeen Bestiary.
+This does not lessen the quality of the Aberdeen Bestiary.

 From the Old Royal Library to the Aberdeen University, via Thomas Reid